shaneosu/yasbwal-dotfiles/README.md

 # pywal rice

 This repo is laid out in a way that most setup is just dropping the contents of the repo within your home directory.
-Once you do that all you need to do is change your user name within the yasb config from "shane" to whatever your user is.
+Once you do that all you need to do is change all instances of "shane" with your user within the yasb config.yaml file.
 ## Dependencies
 - <a href="https://github.com/amnweb/yasb">YASB Reborn</a>
 - <a href="https://github.com/LGUG2Z/komorebi">komorebi</a>